Nacorpio/pokiimap/README.md

 ###[Documentations Site](http://pokiimap.readthedocs.io/)

 # PokiiMap by KiiDev
-Po**kii**Map is basically PokeVision on Android, an app to help you san for pokemons in a map, because it's really important to catch'em all!
+Po**kii**Map is basically PokeVision on Android, an app to help you scan for pokemons in a map, because it's really important to catch'em all!

 ####Do NOT use the same account on your phone at the same time, it will look like you are at 2 locations at the same time which is an obvious signal of cheating